 At the end of 2017 I had to make an update to the download links, which has affected nearly all orders placed before 2018.
 If you are trying to access downloads from past orders placed before 2018, the download links in your original purchase email may no longer work.
 You can access the downloads from any past orders by logging into the My Account page.

-We want you to be extremely happy with any or all of the products you buy from us, which is why all of our products come with a ‘no hassle’ money back guarantee.
+YES.
+I want you to be extremely happy with any or all of the products you buy from me, which is why all of my products come with a ‘no hassle’ money back guarantee.
 You have a full 60 days to properly try any product you buy from MindAmend.com.
-If during this time you are not happy with a product for any reason, we will refund you immediately in full!
+If during this time you are not happy with a product for any reason, I will refund you immediately in full!

 Equipment and Technical Questions